×

 Traditional Bachelor of Science in Nursing

 The University of Providence’s traditional bachelor of science in Nursing is suited for students seeking a traditional college experience while earning their bachelor of science in nursing.
-The traditional BSN program is a 4-year, on-campus program ideal for recent high school graduates or gap-year students interested in becoming a Registered Nurse (RN).
+The traditional BSN program is a 4-year, on-campus program.
 Students will combine a liberal arts education with the foundations of nursing to prepare them for a rewarding career.

 Online Registered Nurse to Bachelor of Science in Nursing